DelicTide/samples/README.md

         load your samples for retreival into a git repo and call your samples in the browser

-Strudel asks for .wav files and most programs don't like spaces in the file names, so I created some script to help out with those and added a query to limit file sizes to 150mb.
+Strudel asks for .wav files and most programs don't like spaces in the file names, so I created some script to help out with those and added a query to limit file sizes to 99mb.
+Github large filesize = 100mb

-oversized_files.py : will look for files over 150mb and if found move them to a subfolder.
+oversized_files.py : will look for files over 99mb and if found move them to a subfolder.

 convert2wav.sh : uses ffmpeg to convert .mp3/m4a to .wav.